Sibert-Aerts/rezbot/PIPESGUIDE.md

 Ｈｅｌｌｏ
 ʜᴇʟʟᴏ
 ```
 The `*` makes it apply each group of input to each of the parallel pipes.
 Watch out as this can easily produce a large number of output rows.
-If you want to specify a group mode, write it after the asterisk, like so: `*(1) convert` or `*/2 join`.
+If you want to specify a group mode, write it before the asterisk, like so: `(1)* convert` or `/2* join`.

 ### Input as arguments